VirulentArc/ScriptCards/D&D2024 Beacon/readme.md

 **Calculation:** The bonus definition is stored.
 The final roll total is calculated.

-**General use:** Use these records to identify active global modifiers.
+**General use:** Use these records to identify targeted or broad roll modifiers.
+A Roll Bonus record can remain `_enabled:true` even when its parent source is not currently applicable, so inspect `parentID` and the parent record state as well.
 Change the bonus fields only when intentionally editing that modifier.
 For the direct `spell_attack_bonus` and `spell_save_dc` aliases, ScriptCards can locally accumulate applicable flat numeric `Modifier` records with `totalRoll` disabled; `Keep Highest` and `Keep Lowest` affect roll mode rather than the numeric header.
 An inactive parent Condition is ignored.
 Any other applicable spell-targeted shape preserves the native sheet lookup.

 > **Value kinds**
 >